RouEmpire/the-creative-media-note/pages/Vue JS.md

 								  ...
 								  ```
 				- **To declare**
-					- To delcare a variable that can be use in the HTML file, we need to follow these step
+					- To declare a variable that can be use in the HTML file, we need to follow these step
 						- In the `Vue.createApp` function, we put a `data() {}` inside.
 It should look like this
 						  logseq.order-list-type:: number
 							- ```Js